Skip to content

 What carries the quality load if the model is smaller?

 Structure.
-A smaller model reviewing against a written task with boundaries and acceptance criteria outperforms its weight class, because the hardest part - knowing what the change was supposed to do - is handed to it instead of guessed.
+A smaller model reviewing against a written task with boundaries and acceptance criteria outperforms its weight class, because the hardest part.
+Knowing what the change was supposed to do - is handed to it instead of guessed.
 Add the deterministic layer (types, tests, linters, build), which has zero quality loss offline, and the local setup covers more than its benchmark scores suggest.
 The model is the icing; the reference and the deterministic checks are the cake.

 When is local LLM review the wrong choice?

-When nothing stops you from using stronger options: if your policies permit cloud processing for the code in question, a frontier model or a good cloud reviewer will catch more per run.
+When nothing stops you from using stronger options.
+If your policies permit cloud processing for the code in question, a frontier model or a good cloud reviewer will catch more per run.
 Local review earns its keep where the data boundary is the constraint - client code, regulated repositories, air-gapped environments - or as the always-available baseline layer that costs nothing per query.
 Choosing it for ideology rather than constraints usually ends in quiet disuse.

 Keep reading